nimna29/ai-ml-playground/README.md

 ### What's Included

-1. **Project Folders**: Each project has a folder containing all the necessary files and resources.
+1. **Project Folders**: Each project has a repository containing all the necessary files and resources.
 2. **YouTube Tutorials**: Every project is accompanied by a detailed YouTube tutorial that guides you through the entire process, from start to finish.
 3. **ML Model Development Life Cycle**: For each project, you'll follow the complete ML model development life cycle, including:
    - Problem Definition